nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `PHONE_NUMBER` accepts any length to allow for phone formats from different countries.
 * `NAME` has a character limit of 70 characters.
+* `ADDRESS` is truncated by an ellipsis if the contents cannot fit in one line.
 * Duplicate tags are ignored.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**